-- url URL of remote repository.

-- target Target folder.

-- args Extra arguments to pass to the git clone as a list.
+- url URL of remote repository. - target Target folder. - args Extra arguments to pass to the git clone as a list. - hide_url Hides the URL from the log output to prevent accidental credential leaks.
+Can be disabled by passing False.

-fetch_commit(url, commit)
+fetch_commit(url, commit, hide url=True)

-Experimental: does a 1 commit fetch and checkout, instead of a full clone, should be faster.
+Experimental: does a single commit fetch and checkout, instead of a full clone, should be faster.